 2006– The Upper Cumberland Affiliate was founded by a dedicated group of volunteers that vowed to improve breast health in the Upper Cumberland through education and advocacy.
 Each year the Affiliate held its signature events, the Upper Cumberland Race for the Cure and the Tee Up for the Cure golf tournament.
 From 2008-2016, Komen Upper Cumberland granted over $950,000 for free mammograms, diagnostic services, survivor support and educational resources to women in Cannon, Clay, Cumberland, DeKalb, Fentress, Jackson, Macon, Overton, Pickett, Putnam, Smith Van Buren, Warren and White counties.

 2016– In the spring of 2016, leaders of Komen Greater Nashville and Komen Upper Cumberland began the conversation to merge in order to strengthen operations and have a greater impact in the fight against breast cancer in Tennessee.
 In June of 2016 the affiliates joined forces to form Komen Central Tennessee.

 - Is the local source for breast cancer detection and support projects.

 - Funds vital screening mammograms, diagnostic testing and treatment support through annual Community Grants Program.

-- Maintains offices in the Greater Nashville Region and the Upper Cumberland Region.
+- Maintains offices in the Nashville, Upper Cumberland, and Chattanooga Regions.